Hamilton Principle for Chiral Anomalies in Hydrodynamics: Perfect barotropic fluid

 Flows of a perfect charged fluid in the electromagnetic field are governed by the Euler equation and the continuity equation where \(\rho=mn\) is the mass density, \(n\) is the particle number density, \(\bm v\) is the velocity of the fluid, \(P\) is pressure and we denote \(n^\alpha=(n,n\bm v) \) the particle number 4-current.
 The same equations hold in a neutral fluid rotating with the Larmor frequency \(\bm B/m\) placed in the potential \(A_0\).
 A barotropic fluid is singled out by the condition that pressure is a function of the particle number $n$.
 Then \(\bm\nabla P\) and \(\bm \nabla n\) are collinear (this property is the origin of the term barotropic) and \(\bm\nabla P/\rho=\bm\nabla\mu\), where \(\mu=\p\varepsilon/\p n\) is the chemical potential and \(\varepsilon\) is the fluid internal energy.

 We will use the spacetime covariant formalism, based on the notion of the spacetime fluid 4-momentum.
 In the case of the relativistic fluid, this is a usual 4-momentum.
 It is a spacetime covector constrained by the condition \(p_\alpha p^\alpha=-(mc+ c^{-1}\mu)^2\).
 In the non-relativistic (Galilean) fluid the notion of the 4-momentum may be less familiar.
 It could be obtained as a non-relativistic limit of the above formula and dropping \(mc^2\).
-We find that \(p_0\) is (minus) Bernoulli function \be p_\alpha=(p_0,\bm p):\quad p_0=-\mu-\bm p^2/2m,\quad \bm p=m\bm v\,.\la{1.11}\ee
+We find that \(p_0\) is (minus) Bernoulli function{, that is the energy per particle } \be p_\alpha=(p_0,\bm p):\quad p_0=-\mu-\bm p^2/2m,\quad \bm p=m\bm v\,.\la{1.11}\ee

 Alternatively, \(p_0\) could be introduced as a canonical conjugate to the particle number \(n\).
-Consider the action of a Galilean perfect fluid and treat it as a function of particle number 4-current \be n^\alpha=(n,n\bm v)\la{2.301}\,.\ee The action reads\be \mathcal{S}^{(0)}=\int_{\mathbb{R}^4}\left(\tfrac m{2n}\bm n^2-\varepsilon[n]\right).\ee Then the 4-momentum is defined through the variation Because the axial current \eq{1.6} depends only on the momentum, the axial coupling does not affect \eq{1.11}.
+Consider the action of a Galilean perfect fluid and treat it as a function of particle number 4-current \be n^\alpha=(n,n\bm v)\la{2.301}\,.\ee The action reads \be \mathcal{S}^{(0)}=\int_{\mathbb{R}^4}\left(\tfrac m{2n}\bm n^2-\varepsilon[n]\right).\ee Then the 4-momentum is defined through the variation Because the axial current \eq{1.6} depends only on the momentum, the axial coupling does not affect \eq{1.11}.